AaronBaldwin/HearthAnalyzer/README.md

 This will allow HearthAnalyzer to look at the current game board and calculate the next best move or provide the player a number of options.

 Eventually, we can run Monte Carlo simulations to determine the viability of an input deck.
+You can even play around with custom cards like Amaz's Monk hero concept to see how balanced they would be.

 Design
 --------------